Privacy policy.

 We might need to change this privacy policy from time to time.
 We will publish any updated privacy policy on our website and if possible, we will update you directly if we think the changes are likely to affect you.

-If you are a resident of Nevada or California, please see our sections at the end of our privacy policy on how local data protection laws affect you.
+If you are a resident of Singapore, please see https://www.withintelligence.com/singapore-residents/ on how local data protection laws affect you.

 About us.